sidvijay10/ml_cloud_hw4/README.md

 This command sends an image named `six.png` (which should be a digit image) located in the current directory to the inference service.
 The service will return the digit recognized in the image.

----

-This README should help new users or contributors understand the structure of your project and how to interact with the deployed model.
-It's also good practice to include additional sections as needed, such as requirements for running the project locally, versioning information, and authorship or licensing details.